centino90/Advance-Database-Documentation/README.md

    <br>

-* ***Triggers*** - A good database system should have triggers in place to perform queries that are common and redundant.
+* ***Triggers*** - A good database system should have triggers in place to perform actions that always happen before or after an insertion, updation, and delition.

    7. **`Query 7: `**